Religious conservatives hopeful new Supreme Court majority will redefine religious liberty precedents

 In Fulton, the court will consider whether the city violated the First Amendment by disallowing Catholic Social Services from being part of its foster care system.

 The justices are also being asked to overturn a ruling that has been controversial for religious conservatives since it was made 30 years ago: Employment Division v.
 Smith.
-The decision, which says a person’s religious motivations don’t exempt them from neutral, generally applicable laws, was written by Justice Antonin Scalia, and said that without limits, “every citizen [would] become a law unto himself.”
+The decision, which says a person’s religious motivations don’t exempt them from neutral, generally applicable laws, was written by Justice Antonin Scalia and said that without limits “every citizen [would] become a law unto himself.”

 The Trump administration is supporting Catholic Social Services.
-It says the court does not need to overturn Smith to rule for the agency, and alleges there’s evidence of religious bias in the way the city went about enforcing the law.
+It says the court does not need to overturn Smith to rule for the agency and alleges there’s evidence of religious bias in the way the city went about enforcing the law.

 The court this week said it would entertain taking up Smith, but it is not obliged to make any ruling or detailed comment about it.
 However, multiple justices have made comments reflecting their willingness to reconsider that ruling, and lawyers are prepared to present arguments about Smith broadly — and how it pertains to Fulton.